 LUKE: We wait until after each application deadline to begin review.
 Tuck has 10 application readers in total not including myself, and all of our evaluations are conducted by staff.
 Two have very deep regional experience, one in Latin America and the other in Southeast Asia.
 We strive to assign applicants from those regions to those readers.
 Applications not assigned to regional readers are randomly assigned to our other eight readers.
 I believe this randomization is important to bias reduction.

 Each reader then reads and evaluates the application in its entirety, including notes from your interview if you have interviewed.
 Applications are reviewed entirely online.
-I wish I could give you more detail about our reader form, but we are literally still designing it as we are transitioning entirely to online evaluation for the first time.
+Each reader is searching for examples of our four admissions criteria; they are looking for evidence that you are smart, nice, accomplished, and aware.

 If you have already completed your own applicant-initiated interview, the first reader will recommend a decision.
 If that reader is recommending admission, then your file will be routed to a second reader.
 If the first reader is not recommending admission, then your file is routed to a final reader.